peteroupc/peteroupc.github.io/bernoulli.md

 namely the following algorithm:

-1. Generate a uniform random variate between 0 and 1 _u_.
+1. Generate _u_, a uniform random variate between 0 and 1, call it _u_.
 2. Create an input coin that does the following: "Flip the original input coin, then [**sample from the number _u_**](#Implementation_Notes).
 Return 1 if both the call and the flip return 1, and return 0 otherwise."
 3. Run the original Bernoulli factory algorithm, using the input coin described in step 2 rather than the original input coin.
 Return the result of that run.

 **Algorithm 2.** A special case of Algorithm 1 is the integral $\int_0^1 f(u)\,du$, when the original input coin always returns 1:

-1. Generate a uniform random variate between 0 and 1 _u_.
+1. Generate a uniform random variate between 0 and 1, call it _u_.
 2. Create an input coin that does the following: "[**Sample from the number _u_**](#Implementation_Notes) and return the result."
 3. Run the original Bernoulli factory algorithm, using the input coin described in step 2 rather than the original input coin.
 Return the result of that run.